 Oil-free moisturizers also contain higher concentrations of humectants, such as glycerin and hyaluronic acid.
 These are ingredients that can attract, and bind moisture to the skin.
 They’re a great way to hydrate skin without adding even more oil to it.

-What Are The Best Oil-Based Moisturizers?
+What Are The Best Oil-Free Moisturizers?

 Dr. Dennis Gross Skincare Hydra-Pure Oil-Free Moisture ($78.00)